 Banana “nice cream” is pretty much as healthy as a frozen treat can possible get.
 When I found out about this trick years ago and mentioned it to a coworker, word of this magical ice cream spread around the office like wildfire – everyone was trying it at home and loving it!

 So if you haven’t tried banana ice cream, I recommend starting with this healthy Matcha Green Tea Ice Cream.
 It’s super easy because it has just two ingredients.
 Adding matcha powder to make green tea ice cream will make it even tastier and healthier.

 You can find Nature’s Blueprint Matcha on Amazon:

 If you enjoyed this recipe, let me know with a comment and a star rating below.
 And don’t forget to share it on Facebook and save it on Pinterest for later:

 - 2 ripe bananas , frozen (see notes)

 - 1 teaspoon matcha green tea powder

 - Optional: 1/2 - 1 tablespoon agave syrup

 - Remove the bananas from the freezer and let them thaw 5 minutes to soften them.
+Roughly chop them into 2-3 inch pieces.
 Place the bananas and matcha green tea (and agave, if using) in a blender and process until smooth and creamy.
 You might need to scrape down the sides with a spoon to get everything to blend.
 Serve immediately.